The World for Sale

 The World for Sale is a 1918 American silent drama film directed by J. Stuart Blackton and starring Conway Tearle, Ann Little, W.W.
 Bitner, Norbert Wicki, Crazy Thunder, and E.L.
 Fernandez.
 It is based on the 1916 novel The World For Sale by Gilbert Parker.
 The film was released on January 21, 1918, by Paramount Pictures.
 It is not known whether the film currently survives, and it may be a lost film.

 Plot

-As described in a film magazine, Fleda Druse (Little) and her father Gabriel (Bitner) sever their connections with the wandering Romani and become Christians.
-In childhood Fieda had been given in marriage to Jethro Fawe (Wicki), and in accordance with the gypsy creed and after a 17-year separation Jethro comes to claim his bride.
-Fleda loves Ingolby (Tearle), leader of the Canadian settlement, and will not accept the attentions of Jethro.
+As described in a film magazine, Fleda Druse and her father Gabriel sever their connections with the wandering Romani and become Christians.
+In childhood Fieda had been given in marriage to Jethro Fawe, and in accordance with the gypsy creed and after a 17-year separation Jethro comes to claim his bride.
+Fleda loves Ingolby, leader of the Canadian settlement, and will not accept the attentions of Jethro.
 Jethro attempts to take the life of Ingolby, but is repulsed.
-Marchand (Fernandez), an adventurer, is jealous of Ingolby and attacks him, leading to Ingolby's blindness.
+Marchand, an adventurer, is jealous of Ingolby and attacks him, leading to Ingolby's blindness.
 Fleda cares for him and, after his sight is restored, they come to an understanding.
 Jethro has Fleda kidnapped and brought to his tent, but her father comes to her rescue.
 When Fleda decides to go with Ingolby, Gabriel returns to lead the Romani.